-A curriculum which may require a maximum of 75 units of coursework in or out of the major department beyond the Core Curriculum Requirements.
-A minimum of 33 units shall be required in the major or in directly related fields, and of these at least 24 units shall be upper-division work in the major department.
+A curriculum that may require a maximum of 75 units of course work in or out of the major department beyond the Core Curriculum Requirements.
+A minimum of 33 units shall be required in the major or in directly related fields, and of these, at least 24 units shall be upper-division work in the major department.